OpenDeepmind/aspnet-template/README.md

 Source maps ensures great debugging capability while developing, even when referencing the minified versions of outputs.

+Need to learn more about gulp to fully understand what's going on?
+Read [Building With Gulp](http://www.smashingmagazine.com/2014/06/11/building-with-gulp/).

 ## Introduction

 Visual Studio 2015 makes a big change for web developers, moving away from NuGet packages for client dependencies and